facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 non-unique <: unique because of its functional nature, such that you can pass uniq values into a function accepting non-uniq, but what you get out is nonuniq.
 In general, these all apply to consumed inputs, thus they don't have the borrowed state.
-They do have a generic on types to specify propogation of uniqness, but again, this requires the move in -> move out scenario.
+They do have a generic on types to specify propagation of uniqness, but again, this requires the move in -> move out scenario.

 [Idris](http://docs.idris-lang.org/en/latest/reference/uniqueness-types.html):